 Only a certified check or money order will be accepted as payment; i.e. NO cash and NO personal checks will be accepted.
 The exam fee is not refundable.

-The exam is administered the 3rd Wednesday of every month at P.O.S.T. and advance registration is required at least two weeks PRIOR to the exam date.
+The exam schedule is listed on our website, and P.O.S.T. and advance registration is required at least two weeks PRIOR to the exam date.
 There are 100 multiple choice questions on the exam and the time allowed is two and one half hours.

 Complete Skills Training**